dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 * can't compute with it
 * but you can define structure.
 * When someone says they can program in HTML, look at them funny. 😑
-* WORD analogy - in word you typically just say, italize this, change the font here - thats not scalable
+* WORD analogy - in word you typically just say, italize this, change the font here - thats not scalable - if you do redefine styles in word kudos

 ---
 name: Skeleton